We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 And that's the those are the scenarios.

-Those are the what if situation.
+Those are the what-if situation.

 I would be very surprised if Israel hadn't factored that in.

-I think that there's already understandings between the US.
+I think that there's already understandings between the U.S. Maybe they're verbal, maybe they're written.

 We mean business here.

-The Israeli captives we understand it.
+But that's there's also the Israeli captives, we understand it.

 And then the Eagle has landed, chat.